logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

   </figure>
 </p>

-Choose a name for the registry and check the SKU to be premium.
+Choose a name for the registry and check the SKU to be **premium**.
 Then press OK.

 <p align="center">
   <figure>